fluxendd/fluxend/README.md

 - [Contribute](#want-to-contribute)

 ## What is Fluxton?
-**Fluxton** is a cutting-edge backend server that is as fast as it is simple to use.
-Built with the power of Go and the flexibility of the Echo framework, Fluxton allows you to create scalable and dynamic backend solutions with minimal effort.
-The best part?
-You get everything in a single file – no need for complex infrastructure setups or tedious server configurations.

-Fluxton automatically handles backend logic, form validation, submissions, and even provides an API for your database.
-Simply connect your database, and Fluxton dynamically generates a fully-functional RESTful API based on the tables you create.
-It's truly backend development for the future.
+Fluxton is a lightweight, high-performance backend server built with Go and the Echo framework.
+It’s designed to simplify backend development without sacrificing flexibility or speed.

+With Fluxton, you can connect a database and immediately get a dynamic, auto-generated RESTful API for all your tables—no manual routing or boilerplate code required.
+It also handles form validation and submissions out of the box, making it easier to build robust APIs and admin panels quickly.

+Everything runs from a single binary — no complex setup or external dependencies.
+Ideal for prototyping, internal tools, or building production-ready backends with minimal overhead.

 ## Why Choose Fluxton?
-- **Blazing Fast**: Powered by Go and optimized for performance, Fluxton delivers lightning-fast responses.
+- Fast by Design: Built with Go and Echo, Fluxton is optimized for performance and low-latency APIs out of the box.
-- **Zero Hassle Deployment**: With just **one file**, you can deploy and be up and running in minutes.
+- Simple Deployment: Just one binary file—no external dependencies or setup scripts.
+Ideal for quick prototyping or deploying to production.
-- **Automatic API Generation**: Fluxton automatically generates RESTful API endpoints based on your database schema.
-No more manually creating routes!
+- Auto-Generated REST API: Connect your database, and Fluxton instantly exposes RESTful endpoints based on your schema.
+No manual route definitions needed.
-- **Dynamic Query Builder**: Effortlessly build complex database queries with Fluxton's dynamic query builder.
-- **Database Management Made Easy**: Fluxton provides an intuitive database editor for seamless table management.
-- **Form Validation & Backend Management**: Handle form submissions and validate data without writing a single line of validation logic.
+- Flexible Query Builder: Easily construct advanced queries without writing raw SQL.
+- Built-in Database UI: Includes a minimal interface for managing tables and records directly, useful for internal tools or quick data edits.
+- Integrated Form Handling: Validate and handle form submissions server-side with minimal configuration—no extra validation libraries or middlewares required.

 ## Installation

-Getting started with **Fluxton** is as easy as 1-2-3.
-Choose the installation method that suits you best:

 ### Method 1: Using Docker (Recommended for Easy Setup)
 To get up and running with Fluxton in just a few minutes, simply follow these steps: